jbrun001/roombooking/README.md

  -p: admintest

-to create new users use
+to create new users, log in as an admin user and use the "register new user" button from their menu
- /register
-there is no link in the current pages to this

 Front end pages/routes required & status
 route               prototyped      connected to database       societyleader   coordinator     comment